gleicon/restmq/README.rst

 Point your browser to http://localhost:8888/c/test

-Run $ curl -X POST -d "queue=test&value=foobar" http://localhost:8888/
+Run $ curl -d "queue=test&value=foobar" http://localhost:8888/

 Your browser is acting as a consumer to the queue.
 Using json encoded data it's easy to fit the data into a js based app.